-Fiona is our immediate past Chair and now Ambassador.
+Fiona is our immediate past Chair and now a roving awareness raiser and friend.
 As a senior executive with 22 years international energy sector experience, Fiona sat on over 20 JV and Corporate Boards across some 20 countries.
 Here she was able to apply her significant marketing, commercial and business transformational experience from a non-executive perspective.
 Fiona also directly led operational, strategic and marketing businesses in the UK, Europe, New Zealand, USA, Japan, Mexico and Venezuela.
 Her businesses were regularly in the $1 billion plus turnover range.

 Fiona then set up her own company where she is now applying her leadership experience with senior leaders and their teams in both the not-for-profit and commercial sectors.
 Her international clients include Qantas, Australian Government, Boston Consulting Group and Our Community.